-- Use event brokers to make sure the right “things” get the right events (creating an event mesh)
+- Use a network of event brokers to make sure the right “things” get the right events.

-- Use topics to make sure you only send once and only receive what you need (event filtering);
+- Use topics to make sure you only send once and only receive what you need.

 - Use topics again to separate out different parts of a service (command query responsibility segregation).